CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

     2. ansible-test coverage html
     3. open ~/.ansible/collections/ansible_collections/cisco/aci/tests/output/reports/coverage/index.html

+    + In the Ansible test coverage report generated by commands like ansible-test coverage report and ansible-test coverage html, the colors green, yellow, and red indicate the extent of code coverage for your modules:

+        + Green: Represents well-covered code sections where tests have executed the code paths.
+This indicates good test coverage and confidence in the tested code.
+        + Yellow: Indicates partial coverage or code that is executed but not fully tested.
+This suggests areas where tests could be improved or expanded.
+        + Red: Marks code that is not covered by any tests.
+These are gaps in testing that could lead to undetected bugs or issues.

+    .. note:: A common best practice is to aim for 100% coverage to ensure sufficient testing.
+While high coverage is desirable, 100% coverage is often not achievable due to untestable corner cases or environment constraints.
+It is important to still strive for coverage higher than 95% and to document any known gaps in testing.

+* The sanity task runs on Ubuntu with multiple Ansible versions in parallel, installing Python, Ansible base, coverage tool, and the Cisco ACI collection.
+It then executes the sanity tests with coverage enabled inside a Docker environment, generates a coverage XML report grouped by command and version, and finally uploads the coverage report to codecov.io.
+  + The sanity report verifies that the core functionalities of the Cisco ACI Ansible collection work correctly across multiple supported Ansible versions in a consistent environment.
+  + On any test failures or coverage regressions, the root cause should be investigated promptly by reviewing logs and error messages.
+  + Issues should be fixed or escalated as appropriate, and the sanity tests re-run to confirm resolution before further development or deployment.

+  This approach ensures that the collection remains stable and reliable across supported Ansible versions, with visibility into test completeness and quality.

 * Additional tests added to verify the formatting of the code, such as checking for trailing spaces, tabs, and other formatting issues.
 These tests can be found in the **workflows** -> **ansible-test.yml** file.
   + galaxy-importer: a tool used within Ansible Galaxy to import and validate collections of Ansible content.
   + black: a Python code formatter that enforces a consistent style.
 It automatically formats Python code to conform to the PEP 8 style guide.